 Cost: $497.
 Before you invest, take advantage of their free 76-minute workshop to see if it’s truly a fit.

 Our full review: One of our editors reviewed this course, and she said it made her want to start a proofreading business!
-This review hasn’t gone live yet on our site, but when it does, we’ll add it here.
+Here’s our Proofread Anywhere review.

 Ready to enroll in some writing courses online?

 No need to commute to the closest college or give up all your weekends to take a writing class.

 These online writing courses with knowledgeable instructors provide the training you need, and in many instances, a community of students to connect with as well.